 5. Fill up the ice bucket or even the sink with ice and stick a small milk carton in for cereal for breakfast.

 One of the easiest breakfast options on family vacations is breakfast cereal.
 Packing a bag or box of cereal is the easy part.
 Having perfectly chilled milk can be the tricky one.
-If your hotel room does not have or the hotel is unable to provide a small fridge, simply line your ice bucket with provided plastic bag, fill it with ice and place a quart or half gallon of milk in to keep it cool.
+If your hotel room does not have or the hotel is unable to provide a small fridge, simply line your ice bucket with the provided plastic bag, fill it with ice and place a quart or a half gallon of milk in to keep it cool.

 6. Use the ice bucket liner as a makeshift dirty laundry or diaper bag.